-You can’t visit Egypt without seeing the scarabs souvenirs sold everywhere.
+You can’t visit Egypt without seeing the scarab's souvenirs sold everywhere.
 The beetle is depicted all over the tombs and the ancient temples.
-It symbolized the good luck in ancient times, also used to be one of the images of the sun god Ra by the ancient Egyptians.
+It symbolized good luck in ancient times, also used to be one of the images of the sun god Ra by the ancient Egyptians.

-The ancient Egyptian found this relation between the sun and the beetle when the beetle was seen rolling dung and forming it in a form of a ball and then pushing it to under the ground.
-Also it was noticed that the baby beetle comes out from this dung ball after beeing kept inside by the mother which represent a new life exactly like the sun god Ra which was the supreme god of ancient Egypt and also was in charge of giving life.
-It gave a good luck to whom it appears in the early morning giving him a new life.
-The name of the beetle in ancient Egypt was "Kheber" means "existance".
+The ancient Egyptian found this relationship between the sun and the beetle when the beetle was seen rolling dung and forming it in the form of a ball and then pushing it to under the ground.
+Also, it was noticed that the baby beetle comes out from this dung ball after beeing kept inside by the mother which represents a new life exactly like the sun god Ra which was the supreme god of ancient Egypt and also was in charge of giving life.
+It gave good luck to whom it appears in the early morning giving him a new life.
+The name of the beetle in ancient Egypt was "Khe-Ber" means "existence".

 Dung beetles are beetles that feed partly or exclusively on feces.
 All the species belong to the superfamily Scarabaeoidea; most of them to the subfamilies Scarabaeinae and Aphodiinae of the family Scarabaeidae (scarab beetles).
 As most species of Scarabaeinae feed exclusively on feces, that subfamily is often dubbed true dung beetles.